 One of the great things about the Tenessee Aquarium ticket packages is the flexibility to come and go.
 If you get hungry, take a break and hit one of these nearby restaurants.

 Lupis Pizza – Whenever we visit a new city, I like to find local establishments instead of the same chains.
 In Chattanooga there are lots of options.
 For pizza, Lupi’s is the local favorite, close to Downtown attractions.

 The Ice Cream Show – The locally owned Ice Cream Show is on the Downtown side of Walnut Street Bridge.
-This is a must stop for a tasty ice cream with mixed in treats.
+This is a must-stop for tasty ice cream with mixed-in treats.

 Big River Grille.
 On pretty Chattanooga days, plan to sit outside at the Big River Grille.

 Blue Plate.
 The Blue Plate is a fun choice for families.